blekerfeld/donut/README.md

 * Import `db.sql` to the database
 * Enjoy!

-Please note that donut still misses a lot of features.
+Please note that donut still lacks a lot of features.
 At this moment you should only install donut if you want to take a look at its progress.

 ### Test account
 **Username**: donut